No-regret Exploration in Contextual Reinforcement Learning: DISCUSSION

 \subsection{CLOSING THE REGRET GAP}

 From the lower bound in Section~\ref{sec:lowerbnd}, it is clear that the regret bound of $\texttt{GLM-ORL}$ is sub-optimal by a factor of $\widetilde{\C{O}}(H\sqrt{dS})$.
-As mentioned previously, for episodic MDPs, \cite{azar2017minimax} and \cite{dann2018policy} provide minimax-optimal algorithms.
-The key technique in these analyzes is to directly build a confidence interval for the value functions.
-A refined analysis using empirical Bernstein bonuses based on state-action visit counts saves a factor of $\C{O}(\sqrt{HS})$.
-In our case, we are using a Hoeffding style bonus for learning the model instead of the value function.
-Further, the value functions in CMDP do not have a nice structure as a function of the context variable and therefore, these techniques do not trivially extend to CMDPs.
+As mentioned previously, for episodic MDPs, \cite{azar2017minimax} and \cite{dann2019policy} propose minimax-optimal algorithms.
+The key technique in these analyzes is to directly build a confidence interval for the value functions and use a refined analysis using empirical Bernstein bonuses based on state-action visit counts saves a factor of $\C{O}(\sqrt{HS})$.
+In our case, we use a Hoeffding style bonus for learning the next state distributions to derive confidence sets for the value function.
+Further, the value functions in GLM-CMDP do not have a nice structure as a function of the context variable and therefore, these techniques do not trivially extend to CMDPs.
 Similarly, the dependence on context dimension $d$ is typically resolved by dividing the samples into phases which make them statistically independent \citep{auer2002using,chu2011contextual,li2017provably}.
 However, for CMDPs, these filtering steps cannot be easily performed while ensuring long horizon optimistic planning.
 Thus, tightening the regret bounds for CMDPs is highly non-trivial and we leave this for future work.